Black-Seal/inf2004-labtest-2024/README.md

 # inf2004-labtest-2024

-Make sure arm-non-eabi is version 12.3 or below.
+Make sure arm-none-eabi is version 12.3 or below.

 Install it in usr/local.